Habitability of red dwarf systems: Luminosity and spectral composition

 In addition, because water strongly absorbs red and infrared light, less energy would be available for aquatic life on red dwarf planets.
 However, a similar effect of preferential absorption by water ice would increase its temperature relative to an equivalent amount of radiation from a Sun-like star, thereby extending the habitable zone of red dwarfs outward.

-Another fact that would inhibit habitability is the evolution of the red dwarf stars; as such stars have an extended pre-main sequence phase, their eventual habitable zones would be for around 1 billion years a zone where water was not liquid but in its gaseous state.
+The evolution of the red dwarf stars may also inhibit habitability.
+As red dwarf stars have an extended pre-main sequence phase, their eventual habitable zones would be for around 1 billion years in a zone where water was not liquid but rather in a gaseous state.
 Thus, terrestrial planets in the actual habitable zones, if provided with abundant surface water in their formation, would have been subject to a runaway greenhouse effect for several hundred million years.
 During such an early runaway greenhouse phase, photolysis of water vapor would allow hydrogen escape to space and the loss of several Earth oceans of water, leaving a thick abiotic oxygen atmosphere.
+Nevertheless, photolysis could be at least slowed down with a sufficient ozone layer.